Easter cake is very very tasty with yolks. The most delicious Easter cake made with yolks

 Considering that the dough should rise, transfer it to a large bowl

-See how the dough has risen
+Look how the dough has risen

-bake Easter cakes in an oven preheated to 180 degrees for about 40-50 minutes.
+Bake Easter cakes in an oven preheated to 180 degrees for about 40-50 minutes.

-Now you need to cool the cakes and decorate
+Now you need to cool the cakes and decorate them

 The weight of one standard finished Easter cake is 450 g.